drweb86/butil/help/Custom storage plugin.md

 3. Implements `IStorage` — the runtime client that performs upload, download, list, and delete operations.
 4. Provides a static `Register()` method that calls `StorageProviderRegistry.Register(...)` to wire everything together.

-At startup BUtil scans the plugin folder, loads assemblies, and calls the `Register()` method of any class named `*StoragePlugin` that is discovered.
+At startup BUtil scans the plugin folders, loads assemblies, and calls `Register()` on every public concrete class that implements `IStoragePlugin`.

 ## Quick Start: Copy an Existing Plugin